Kimmel Wins, Tylenol Loses

 Then there's another scenario where from the beginning, Iger wanted to bring him back on the air, but you also have now all the affiliates owned by Nexstar and all the affiliates owned by Sinclair saying that they're not going to air the show.

-I don't know what it looks like to
+I don't know what it looks like.

-have Jimmy Kimmel on the air nationally, but then have most of the ABC affiliates across the country, or at least a pretty good portion of them, not air it.
+to have that to have Jimmy Kimmel on the air nationally, but then have most of the ABC affiliates across the country, or at least a pretty good portion of them, not air it.

 And I don't know what that means financially.
+I don't know what that means.

 So I'm kind of interested in, like, it could have been, too, that they were trying to figure out how to get all the affiliates back on board.
+But again,

 speculation.
+Right.

-And I do think that like,
+And I do think that, like,

 given that it was short, if what the decision was is we're the affiliates are going along with what Brendan Carr is saying here, and some of them are conservative themselves.

-quickly when you're not just dealing with Brendan Carr, but you're dealing with the affiliates.
+if it does get back on, this is conversations behind the scene.
+That's about like solving the problem quickly when you're not just dealing with Brendan Carr, but you're dealing with the affiliate.

-So yeah, I think that's totally possible.
+So yeah, like I think that's totally possible.
+Yeah.

 Just a series of jokes about how Brendan Carr looks like he's aged 75 years in the job, maybe something like that.
+It is funny.

 I was going to suggest just like a lot of Brendan Carr specific jokes, right?
+Like you say something about the Charlie Kirk stuff very quickly.

-move off that.
+Move off that.

 But like really going on Brendan Carr, probably Trump too.